proto-Lightspeed: a high-speed, ultra-low read noise imager on the Magellan Clay Telescope: Detector

 To collect the data necessary to measure the nonlinear response of the camera and develop a nonlinearity calibration, we followed a similar procedure as in \cite{layden:2025} for the ultra-quiet readout mode.
 We acquired a sequence of images at increasing exposure times, logarithmically spaced from the minimum sensor exposure time to an exposure time yielding saturation, with a filter centered at 640~nm.
 The sensor temperature was maintained at $-20^\circ$C. At each exposure time, we acquired a stack of 25 frames and calculated a mean frame from this stack.
 We also acquired a stack of 50 bias frames, with the exposure time set to a minimum (34~µs) and the lens cap on.
 We then calculated the mean bias frame, which we subtracted from the mean frame at each exposure time.

 The blue points of Fig.~\ref{fig:nonlinearity}a show the bias-subtracted mean value (averaged over all pixels) at each exposure time.
 The gray points show the response for 50 individual pixels, demonstrating slightly different nonlinear behavior in each.
-We observed a discontinuity in the average pixel response at 2400~ADU, likely resulting from the high gain mode saturating and the camera switching to exclusively use the low gain mode.
+We observed a discontinuity in the average pixel response at 2400~ADU, likely resulting from the high gain path saturating and the camera switching to the low gain path.
 We fit a line (dashed red curve) to the data above this discontinuity and up to 62000~ADU, beyond which saturation can affect the mean value.
-The best fit to the linear regime has a y-intercept well below zero.
+The best fit line to this regime, where the sensor response is nearly linear, has a y-intercept well below zero.
 As discussed in Sec.~\ref{sec:nonlinearity_interp}, this is a sign of incomplete charge transfer.
-The bottom panel of Fig.~\ref{fig:nonlinearity}a shows the residuals between the measured response and this fit to the linear regime, clearly demonstrating the aforementioned discontinuity and the poor agreement for low signals.
+The bottom panel of Fig.~\ref{fig:nonlinearity}a shows the residuals between the measured response and this fit to the nearly linear regime, clearly demonstrating the aforementioned discontinuity and the poor agreement for low signals.
+Even in the regime to which a line was fit, a low level of nonlinearity is still present, as indicated by the structure of the residuals here.

 To confirm that this nonlinearity was not caused by inaccurate camera timing at short exposures, we repeated the measurement at a fixed exposure time of 4~s using Thorlabs neutral density (ND) filters (optical densities 0.5, 1, 2, and 3) to yield a range of low signal levels.
 The orange triangles in Fig.~\ref{fig:nonlinearity}a show the mean values measured with these ND filters, plotted at effective exposure times found by scaling 4~s by the nominal optical density at 640~nm.
 The agreement with the short-exposure data (blue points) confirms that the nonlinearity is not an exposure timing artifact.